oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_menus_config.rst

   .. image:: /user_guide/img/getting_started/intro/user_menu.png

 - **calendar_menu**—This is a specialized menu that you can find on the **My Calendar** page.
 Via it you can change the displayed calendar color, hide or remove a calendar from view.
-For more information, see :ref:`Add and Manage Calendar Items Displayed <doc-activities-events-manage-calendar-items>`.
+For more information, see :ref:`Calendar List <doc-my-oro-calendar-list>`.

   .. image:: /user_guide/img/getting_started/my_oro/calendar_menu.png